kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 The notation making $1$ implicit in these scenarios reduces clutter and simplifies notation.
 The absence of the implicit $1$ might trouble the heart of the sincere young mathematician, but familiarity with these conventions will make for comfort in using them.

-## The additive and multiplicative identities

-When mathematicians in the nineteenth century contemplated the then extant mathematical systems, they recognized certain commonalities.
-Whether it was arithmetic or geometry, or some other branch of mathematics, they were able to distil certain underlying principles behind the common practices of mathematics.
-By systematizing and classifying what they observed, they were able to _invent_ names for the _classes of objects_ they discerned, along with their properties.
-Thus was born [abstract algebra](https://en.wikipedia.org/wiki/Abstract_algebra).
-The ideas of the additive and multiplicative identity were born from this exercise in classification.

-The numbers we use for counting, starting from $1$, and never ending, are called the _natural numbers_.
-The collection or _set_ of these numbers is denoted $\mathbb{N}$.
-We can add and multiply these numbers.

-For example, we have seen that multiplying $5$ by $1$ gives the original number $5$.
-The number $1$ is called the _multiplicative identity_ because multiplying any natural number by $1$ preserves the original number.

-What do you think is the additive equivalent, the _additive identity_?
-We know that if we add $0$ to any number, we get the original number again.
-So, $0$ _preserves_ the original number intact after addition.
-But is $0$ in the set $\mathbb{N}$?
-Not as we have defined it here.^[Some folks do include $0$ in the set $\mathbb{N}$.]
-Nevertheless, we may posit that under appropriate conditions, the additive identity is $0$.

-Zero and one enjoy their [coign of vantage](https://dictionary.cambridge.org/dictionary/english/coign-of-vantage) because they are the additive and multiplicative identities respectively:
-$$
-\begin{aligned}
-a + 0 = a\\
-a \times 1 = a
-\end{aligned}
-$$
-where $a$ is an arbitrary number, of the sort we are familiar with^[This is an easy-to-read blog; so I will not belabour the reader with the finer points of different types of numbers, but will reserve them for a later blog.].

-Mathematics as a discipline tends to generalize and extend simple ideas to increasing levels of complexity, while at the same time maintaining consistency in definition and behaviour across these disparate domains.

-It should come as no surprise that some objects called matrices^[I facetiously call them numbers in teabags] (singular matrix) also have their additive and multiplicative identities, _where applicable_.
-We will consider an arbitrary _square matrix_ $\begin{bmatrix} a & b\\c & d \end{bmatrix}$ having four elements, and called a $2 \times 2$ matrix.
-Then,
-$$
-\begin{bmatrix}
-a & b\\
-c & d
-\end{bmatrix}
-\begin{bmatrix}
-1 & 0\\
-0 & 1
-\end{bmatrix}
-= %
-\begin{bmatrix}
-a & b\\
-c & d
-\end{bmatrix}
-$${#eq:multidmatrix}
-and $\begin{bmatrix} 1 & 0\\0 & 1 \end{bmatrix}$ is the multiplicative identity for matrix multiplication.^[The rules of matrix multiplication are a little involved and will not detain us here.
-The interested reader is referred to another blog of mine for details.]

-Likewise,
-$$
-\begin{bmatrix}
-a & b\\
-c & d
-\end{bmatrix}
-+ %
-\begin{bmatrix}
-0 & 0\\
-0 & 0
-\end{bmatrix}
-= %
-\begin{bmatrix}
-a & b\\
-c & d
-\end{bmatrix}
-$${#eq:addidmatrix}
-and $\begin{bmatrix} 0 & 0\\0 & 0 \end{bmatrix}$ is the additive identity for matrix addition.

-Do you see how the seed ideas of the additive and multiplicative identities, sown far and wide, germinate into shoots that are surprisingly similar to the original ones.
-The numbers $0$ and $1$ do indeed rule the roost.
-Obviously, the identity matrices will change with the matrix sizes, but the principles remain the same.

 ## Zero, one, and repeated addition